jyuan5/CheesyBusiness/README.md

 ### Problem

 v0.
-Return the boolean value of "it is possible to leave the starting position and reach treasure."
+Return the boolean value of "it is possible to leave the current position and reach treasure."

 ### Recursive Abstraction
 When asked to

-  return the boolean value of "it is possible to leave the starting position and reach treasure"
+  return the boolean value of "it is possible to leave the current position and reach treasure"

 the recursive abstraction can

-  return the boolean value of "it is possible to leave the starting position moved by one unit and reach the treasure"
+  return the boolean value of "it is possible to leave the current position moved by one unit and reach the treasure"

 ### Base Case
 - The current position is the position which contains the treasure (return true).